Introduction

 Pull lists from data

-from a particular variable) will iterate through the entire dataset and pull that characteristic for each variable and stack them into an orderly list.
+SPSS files, when set up properly, contain metadata that are useful for building codebooks.
+Using lapply with the functions that pull these characteristics (such as attr(dat$var, "label") from a particular variable) will iterate through the entire dataset and pull that characteristic for each variable and stack them into an orderly list.

-function below.
+Note that you’ll need to deal with any special characters that may be present in any of the text that gets pulled, as seen with the gsub function below.
 If you have a lot of variables, they may not be worth hunting for until you look at the finished XML file.
 If you get an “XML Parsing Error: not well-formed” message or something similar when trying to open the file, it’s probably a special character issue; it should tell you where the problem is and you can go back and replace the characters.
 This is the easiest place to do so.

 # Variable names